Boa Constrictor UVB & Other Lighting Requirements

 According to the UV Tool, Boa constrictor (and presumably other members of the Boa genus) is categorized under Ferguson Zone 2, which describes partial sun/occasional baskers, like most other snakes.
 Arcadia Reptile recommends a basking UVI of 2.0-3.0.

-PRO TIP: Don’t forget to change your UVB bulb every 12 months!!
+• Note: Don’t forget to change your UVB bulb every 12 months!!
+Otherwise, it will stop producing enough UVB, even if it’s still producing visible light.

 Boa Lighting Guide - Boa imperator basking under UVB lighting